-Most of the organizations use quality tools for various purposes related to controlling and assuring quality.
+Most organizations use quality tools for various purposes related to controlling and assuring quality.

-Although there are a good number of quality tools specific to certain domains, fields, and practices, some of the quality tools can be used across such domains.
+Although a good number of quality tools specific are available for certain domains, fields and practices, some of the quality tools can be used across such domains.
 These quality tools are quite generic and can be applied to any condition.

 There are seven basic quality tools used in organizations.
 These tools can provide much information about problems in the organization assisting to derive solutions for the same.